Top Medicine Universities in the UK

 Clinical Stage of the Standard Course in Medicine

-Imperial College London is known for its science, engineering and medicine programmes.
+Imperial College London is known for its science, engineering, and medicine programmes.
 It forms the “Golden Triangle” that comprises six elite UK universities with Oxford and Cambridge included and is part of the Russell Group as well.
-That’s why the Imperial College School of Medicine (ICSM) is one of the UK’s top medicine universities.
+That’s why the Imperial College School of Medicine (ICSM) is one of the top medical schools UK.
 It is ranked fifth in the UK according to the Times University Guide 2021 and eighth in the world according to the QS World University Rankings 2021.

 Imperial College School of Medicine offers an MBBS programme with two pathways.
 The first pathway is a five-year MBBS Graduate Medicine (UCAS Code A109) for science graduates only, but it has been suspended, for now, to update their curriculum.
 The second pathway is a six-year MBBS/BSc Medicine (UCAS Code A100) which we will discuss in detail below.